1 September 2025

 How does slow fashion nurture cultural heritage?

-At COSH!, we stand for supporting sustainable brands that not only protect the environment but also preserve their cultural heritage.
+At COSH!, we stand for supporting more sustainable brands that not only protect the environment but also preserve their cultural heritage.
 This article will explore how these brands that embrace their cultural roots also adhere to slow fashion principles.
-Our eco-responsible entrepreneurs will also share their ethical approach to incorporating traditional skills.
+Our eco-responsible entrepreneurs will also share their more ethical approach to incorporating traditional skills.

-For both consumers and aspiring entrepreneurs, we offer valuable advice.
+For both consumers and aspiring entrepreneurs, we offer valuable advice:

 Fashion draws inspiration from various sources, including art, literature, music, and cultural traditions.
 These elements collectively form what we refer to as cultural heritage.